Euphonit/Euphonit/README.md

-# My names Daniel Crutti, also known as euphonit
+# My name is Daniel Crutti, also known as euphonit
 😄 My pronouns are: He/Him or They/Them

 🔭 Stuff i'm working on right now are